Linear channels and session types

 }

 Notice how instead of using Close, we use Skip.
-If Close was used we would not be able to compose a singleton tree (a tree with an integer only) as it would correspond to type Close ; !Int ; Close, which doesn’t get past the first Close because not interaction is possible on a closed channel.
+If Close was used we would not be able to compose a singleton tree (a tree with an integer only) as it would correspond to type Close ; !Int ; Close, which doesn’t get past the first Close because no interaction is possible on a closed channel.

 The TreeChannel is then able to describe binary tree serialization without allowing for missing or unnecessary subtrees, given that it specifically describes the sending of a left and a right subtree.